MichaelCurrin/auto-commit-msg/docs/manual/installation.md

 </div>

+### Within VS Code

-Or go to the Extensions side panel and search for an install the extension by name as _Auto Commit Message_.
+1. Go to VS Code's Extensions side panel.
+1. Search for and install the extension by name - _Auto Commit Message_.
+1. Click _Install_.

+---

 Continue to the [Usage](usage.md) doc.